ezaquarii/vpn-at-home/README.rst

 - Contains bootstrapping script to automate app configuration (``${ROOT}/bin/bootstrap.sh``)

 Building a package will call ``sudo`` and ask you for a password.
-Root privileges are required in Python's virtual environment installation step, as we must ``sudo mount -o bind ...`` and ``sudo umount ...`` virtualenv destination directory.
-Unfortunately, Python 3 virtualenv relocation is not reliable (and discouraged), so we decided to hack during the build process rather than at runtime.
-Refer to ``Makefile`` ``install`` target.
+Root privileges are required during Python virtual environment installation step, as we must ``sudo mount -o bind ...`` and ``sudo umount ...`` virtualenv destination directory.
+Why?
+Unfortunately, Python 3 virtualenv relocation is not reliable (and discouraged), so we decided to hack a bit during the build process and bootstrap directly into destination directory before packaging.Refer to ``Makefile`` ``install`` target.

 .. note:: If ``make deb`` fails for whatever reason, make sure ``/srv/openvpnathome`` is left unmounted.